Suada Jashari: Mitrovica

 On 12 January 2021, Jashari was appointed manager of Kosovo Women's Football League club Mitrovica.
 On 28 February 2021, she had her first match as Mitrovica manager in a 0–0 home draw against A&N.

 Personal life

 Jashari was born in Pristina, SFR Yugoslavia to Kosovo Albanian parents from Mitrovica.
-On 11 July 2012, he obtained Albanian passport.
+On 11 July 2012, he obtained an Albanian passport.